What is Microfinance?

 Hearts for Hue’s Solution:

-Hearts for Hue provides microfinance loans to poor women with the aim of sustainable economic support, income generation, and employment creation.
+Hearts for Hue provides microfinance loans to poor women with the aim of sustainable economic support, income generation and challenging current, gendered power relations.
 A small number of disabled or otherwise marginalised men are also supported.

 Our programme gives women the opportunity to open businesses or invest in their current business and create a steady future income.
 Alongside the financial support to achieve these goals, H4H provides training to borrowers in financial literacy, savings techniques and other necessary topics for financial management.
 H4H cannot publish these training courses because they are adaptations of work by Microfinance Opportunities and a financial heuristics approach which the World Bank and the Poverty Action Lab have highly rated.